Remember Trump's military parade? It's still happening

 After that, three months went by with no major planning.
 With so many more pressing issues, the parade just was not a high priority for the military, a senior defense official said.

 But in the last week or so, the event has gotten some attention.
-Officials have now recommended the route begin at the Capitol, pass the White House and end at the National Mall, and the date has moved up a day from Nov.
-11 to Nov.
-10. A Joint Chiefs of Staff team is drafting a planning order for U.S. Northern Command, which will then dig into the specifics.
+Officials have now recommended that the route begin at the Capitol, pass the White House and end at the National Mall, and the date has moved up a day to Nov.
+10, from Nov.
+11. A Joint Chiefs of Staff team is drafting a planning order for U.S. Northern Command, which will then dig into the specifics.

 That includes bringing in the U.S. Military District of Washington — an Army command that executes state funerals for former presidents, inaugurations and other major events — to be the lead.
 The command is typically reimbursed by the Pentagon, but there's no pot of money earmarked for the military parade right now.